In case you missed it

 This option may seem straightforward enough: Get an estimate for repairing the problem, send it to your landlord, and request the repair in writing.
 If your request is ignored, pay for it yourself, and deduct it from your next rent check.

-This is a risky option, because landlords will likely think they can get it done for less.
-If the landlord rejects your attempt at taking the cost of repairs out of your rent check, you could also wind up in housing court.
+This is a risky option, because landlords will likely argue they can get it done for less.
+If the landlord rejects your attempt at taking the cost of repairs out of your rent check, there's a chance you wind up in housing court and have to defend your actions.
+Some courts will allow you to deduct the cost of ordinary repair jobs that you have done yourself.
+You should be able to show documentation of repeated repair requests to your landlord and their refusal.

 Know your DIY limits and don't try anything blatantly unsafe or illegal.